Heat Wave (character): Final Crisis: Rogues' Revenge

 He was seen as the member of Rogues who joined Libra's Secret Society of Super Villains.
-In Final Crisis: Rogues' Revenge #1, however, Heat Wave and the rest of the Rogues reject Libra's offer, wanting to stay out of the game.
+In Final Crisis: Rogues' Revenge, Heat Wave and the rest of the Rogues reject Libra's offer, wanting to stay out of the game.
 Before they can retire, they hear of Inertia escaping and decide to stick around long enough to get revenge for being used, particularly after they find that Paul Gambi, the Rogues' tailor, has been badly beaten by the 'New Rogues' organised by Libra.
 During the hunt for Inertia, Heat Wave also kills Burn- his own counterpart in the 'New Rogues'- when the two shoot their weapons at each other, Heat Wave noting that Burn's costume was of poorer quality than his own, allowing him to burn Burn to death while he is barely sweating while subjected to Burn's own weapons.
 Captain Cold later has him kill Cold's father, abducted by Libra as a hostage against Cold.
 While Libra tries to hypnotize the Rogues, Captain Cold tells Rory to watch a nearby fire to retain his focus.
 When they are fighting Inertia, Rory melts his boots, making him unable to move.
 He then helps the other Rogues kill Inertia.

 Once the crisis is over, the unarmed Human Flame seeks out Heat Wave, hoping to purchase one of his signature flamethrower guns after his own equipment was lost in a confrontation with the Mafia.
 After learning that the Human Flame can only offer him $5,000.00, Heat Wave refuses, denouncing Human Flame as "pathetic".
 Noting that Captain Cold advised against this meeting and he only agreed to see what the other man had to offer, Heat Wave gives Human Flame a harsh beating, the fight concluding with Heat Wave blowing up the fireworks factory they were meeting in, noting that he had always wanted to do something like that.